 Geelong Vic 3220

-You are not required to address all of the questions posed and you are also welcome to raise other issues that may not have been covered in the consultation paper.
+Submissions were not required to address all of the questions posed and were also welcome to raise other issues that may not have been covered in the consultation paper.

 This is an independent review.
 However, as the Independent Review of the Dangerous Goods Act 1985 and associated regulations (the Review) is supported by a WorkSafe Victoria (WorkSafe) led Secretariat, WorkSafe’s information management and privacy policies apply.